vishalkrishna8/QR-code-generator/README.md

 ## QR code generator

-This is a QR code generator website
+This is a QR code generator website built using html css and javascript.

 ## [Live demo](https://qr-code-generatorrr.vercel.app/)